I was a raving fan of Infusionsoft for about 4 years…

 That’s great news for start-ups with a low budget, especially when you consider that the majority of the world’s population spends half their day looking like this…

-There are a couple of really big problems as a result but they are big enough to deserve their own section so I have covered those below under the updates heading as well as my next point.
+This caused a couple of really big problems that were big enough to deserve their own section so I have covered those below under the updates section as well as my next point.

 The problem with the one-stop-shop approach is that you do too many things reasonably well instead of a few things really well.

 ActiveCampaign doesn’t have as many features built-in.
 Instead, you can either build custom integrations with API if you have a strong web development team or integrate with 3,000+ different apps with Zapier or Integromat.